List

 sort_cmp : ([A], (A, A) -> Bool) -> [A] sort_cmp(l, f)

-, and the comparator should return true
+called with two elements a and b, and the comparator should return true

-must be placed before b
+if a must be placed before b in the sorted list.

 assert sort_cmp([42.3, .428, 13.3], |a, b| a < b) == [.428, 13.3, 42.3] let key(s) = String.to_chars(s) |> at(2) |> to_int let f(a, b) = key(a) > key(b) assert sort_cmp(["cow", "dog", "cat"], f) == ["cow", "cat", "dog"] assert sort_cmp([], |a, b| a < b) == []